Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

 Jalen Brunson Insights vs. the Heat

+- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Brunson's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.
+- Brunson's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.
+- On the glass, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.

-- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.
+- In terms of assists, the Heat are ranked 14th in the league, allowing 25.6 per game.

 Jalen Brunson vs. the Heat